Author: Pastor Robin Tyner

 Jesus reminds us that our words originate from inside our hearts: “For out of the abundance of the heart the mouth speaks” (Matthew 12:34).
 The apostle Paul cautions us to speak only words that benefit others; “Do not let any unwholesome talk come out of your mouth, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29).

 Our words are powerful things.
 The significance of words is that they will be used to gauge a person’s spiritual condition in the judgment.
-Jesus said, “For by your words you will be acquitted, and by you words you will be condemned” (Matthew 12:37).
+Jesus said, “For by your words you will be acquitted, and by your words you will be condemned” (Matthew 12:37).

-It’s impossible to overstate the power, and eternal impact, of our spoken and written words, for good or evil.
+It’s impossible to overstate the power, and eternal impact of our spoken and written words, for good or evil.
 A wise man said, “Before you speak, let your words pass through three gates.
 At the first gate, ask yourself, “Is it true?”
 At the second gate ask, “Is it necessary?”
 At the third gate ask, “Is it kind?”

 Many years ago, I began saying a prayer I composed and this is what I pray every morning, “Lord, I pray this day, and every day, you will set a guard at my lips.
 May what I say be good and helpful, encouraging and affirming.